khamidou/khamidou.github.io/_drafts/endless.markdown

 The idea behind the library is to forget about the layout of files on the filesystem.
 Instead, put everything at the same place, add album covers and god will recognize his own.

-Eventually, Winamp introduced a library feature but by then we had moved on.
+(Eventually, Winamp introduced a library feature but by then we had moved on).

 Now, with the streaming services with moved to another order of magnitude.
 The size of our library was limited by the size of our (already gigantic) disks.
 But how do you handle millions of tracks?
 Spotify and Xbox Music think we still want playlists of songs, just like Winamp had in 2001.
-Of course, we can use sophisticated suggestion algorithms, but these algorithms are mostly black boxes: they're great when you're want to listen to the radio, but nothing more.

-I think the answer to this problem is introducing another abstraction.
-Like [Map of Metal](http://mapofmetal.com/#/home)
+I'm not sure it's what everybody wants anymore.
+Playlists are curated.
+They had to when you were going to burn one to a CD; you were limited to 25-30 tracks.
+Now, with so much music to listen to, habit types seem to have shifted to something a lot more passive; "I just want to put some music in the background while I'm working" is something you hear a lot.

+So there's a shift to use sophisticated algorithms to suggest music you might like.

+Now this has me worried about the future of music consumption.
+Since Napster, music has become a commodity.
+The majors fought against it tooth and nail.
+Now, increasingly desperate, they've decided to authorize streaming provider to stream music.
+But I'm not seeing